sendsmaily/smaily-prestashop-module/CONTRIBUTING.md

 If you need to reset the installation, just simply delete environment's Docker volumes.
 Easiest way to achieve this is by running:

     $ docker compose down --remove-orphans -v

+## Weird behavior in different versions

+### php-cs-fixer not working

+You may notice that `php-cs-fixer` might not work for some PrestaShop image versions. `php-cs-fixer` output provides a hint that the `/var/www/html/tests` directory does not exist.
+This is due to the `tests` folder being included in the [PrestaShop repo](https://github.com/PrestaShop/PrestaShop) but not in the docker image.
+Adding an empty `/var/www/heml/tests` folder enables the `php-cs-fixer`.